 Elliott Miles McKinley’s music has been performed throughout the United States, Canada, and Europe.
-Commissions include those from the Pittsburgh New Music Ensemble, the Czech Philharmonic Chamber Music Society, the SOLI Chamber Music Ensemble, the Mirari Brass Quintet, Transient Canvas, Hub New Music, the Estrella Consort, the Janàček Trio, and the Martinů String Quartet.
-His orchestral works have been performed by the Minnesota Orchestra, the Warsaw Philharmonic, the Czech Radio Symphony, and his music featured on international festivals including the BGSU Contemporary Music Festival, the Ernest Bloch Music Festival, and the University of Minnesota SPARK Festival.
-McKinley is a recipient of a number of awards and fellowships including a BMI Student Composer Award, a fellowship at the Virginia Center for the Creative Arts, and grants from Meet the Composer, the American Music Center, and the American Composers Forum.
-In 2012, his percussion concerto, Four Grooves, won the Indiana State University Contemporary Music Festival’s MusicNow competition.
-Among other honors, McKinley was awarded a New Frontiers for the Arts and Humanities grant from Indiana University, and received two Indiana University Faculty Research Grants and a Roger Williams University Foundation Grant.
-Also active as a performer and improviser, McKinley is a founding member of earWorm, an electroacoustic improvisation ensemble of composer-performers.
+Commissions include those from the Pittsburgh New Music Ensemble, the Czech Philharmonic Chamber Music Society, the SOLI Chamber Music Ensemble, Transient Canvas, Hub New Music, the Semiosis String Quartet, the Estrella Consort, the Janàček Trio, and the Martinů String Quartet.
+His orchestral works have been performed by the Minnesota Orchestra, the Warsaw Philharmonic, and the Czech Radio Symphony, and his music has been featured on international festivals including the Ernest Bloch Music Festival, the SPARK Electroacoustic Music Festival, Society of Music Inc and College Music Society Conferences, the North American Saxophone Alliance National Conference, and the Contemporary Music Festival at Bowling Green State University.

+Currently, McKinley is Associate Professor of Music Composition and Theory at Roger Williams University where he also runs the RWU Center for Electronic and Computer Music and is the founder and director of the Alba Music Festival Composition Program in Alba, Italy.
 From 2008 to 2012, he served as Assistant Professor of Music and Music Program Coordinator at Indiana University East, developing the music program, music curriculum, and building the department’s electronic and computer music studio.
-In 2010-2011, McKinley was composer-in-residence at InverHills College in Minnesota, and he has held positions in composition and theory at Washington and Lee University and the University of Tennessee School of Music.
-Currently, McKinley is Associate Professor of Music Composition, Theory, and Music Technology at Roger Williams University and, since 2015, has been the director of the Alba Music Festival Composition Program.
+McKinley has served as composer-in-residence at InverHills College in Minnesota, and he has taught composition and theory at the University of Minnesota School of Music, St. Olaf College, Washington and Lee University, and the University of Tennessee School of Music.
+Also active as a performer and improviser, McKinley is a founding member of earWorm, an electroacoustic improvisation collective of composer-performers.